 Bhoomipujan which is claimed to be the major victory for BJP and Prime Minister.

-Therefore, the day of Ram Mandir Bhoomipujan remarks the foundation and reinstallation of faith, religious divination and economic prosperity on the land of Ayodhya.
+Therefore, the day of Ram Mandir Bhoomipujan remarks the foundation and reinstallation of faith, religious divination, and economic prosperity in the land of Ayodhya.